kkeri/fluent-hs-demo/README.md

 The syntax uses prefix notation.
 The semantics is a small-step operational semantics based on an abstract machine.
-The abstract machine has a stack, but it is a stack of negative terms.
+The abstract machine has a stack, but it is a stack of combinators.
 In this respect, Fluent is dual to stack-based languages.
 Fluent programs can process infinite streams of data without dedicated input and output primitives.